cshubhra/ls-dl/documentation/migration/LoggerPrint_Migration_Comparison.md

 ' Creating context and logging
 Dim id As DynamicArguments
 Set id = args().in("MyModule").in("MyProcedure")
-Call logInfo("This is an info message")
+Call logInfo("This is an info message", id)

+' Exception reporting - manual
+On Error Resume Next
+Call someFunction()
+If Err Then
+    Call logError("Error in someFunction: " & CStr(Err) & " - " & Error$, id)
+    Exit Sub
+End If
+On Error Goto 0
 ```

 ### Java Usage